sprblm/dots-patterns/patterns/whisper-links.md

 Use longer lengths for higher security use cases and shorter lengths for links intended to be publicly-accessible.
-The longer the code, the less likely it is that an attacker could randomly guess the whisper link and connect to a computer they were not authorized.
+The longer the code, the less likely it is that an attacker could randomly guess the whisper link and connect to an unauthorized computer.
 However, longer links may be more difficult to copy and remember.

+When users are able to choose their own whisper links, it's possible they will choose names that are easy to guess.
+Consider implementing a "bad meeting name detector" which tells users when their link could be hijacked by an suspicious third-party attacker.

 ## The Take-Away